Financial Hardship Policy

 - Documentation such as a statutory declaration from a person familiar with the consumer’s circumstances (family doctor, clergy, bank officer, etc.);

-- Evidence of consumer having consulted with, and/or being accompanied by a recognised financial counselor or a booking to see a financial counselor.
+- Evidence of consumer having consulted with, and/or being accompanied by a recognised financial counsellor or a booking to see a financial counsellor.

 We will only seek information from you that is relevant to the assessment and is not unduly onerous.
 If you don’t provide us with the relevant information we request, an assessment may not be made.
 If you provide false or incomplete information, this may result in the cancellation of any hardship arrangements we agree to.

 Once we have assessed your specific circumstances, we will consider the options available to us to assist you in the management of your financial hardship, as it relates to the services we supply to you.

 In addition to having extra time to pay your invoice, we will also have, depending on your circumstances, the following options available: